- 🥇

 TL;DR

-If you want the clean beginner version:
+If you want the simple version:

-The most important point is this:
+The key point is simple:

 availability is an operational/compliance question, not a vibe question

-more than:
+More than:

 Official sources: